-His Life-Learning System is based on an analysis of the challenges facing individuals, societies and the environment.
+His life-learning system is based on an analysis of the challenges facing individuals, societies and the environment.

-The learning outcomes are children armed with the knowledge, knowhow and practices in looking after themselves, possessing better skills and improved knowledge of relationships to bring to their interactions with other people, and nurturing a profound sense of responsibility to contribute in community efforts in living sustainably — ensuring the survival of their children and their children’s children into the next millennia and beyond.
+The learning outcomes are children armed with the knowledge, knowhow and practices in looking after themselves, possessing better skills and improved knowledge of relationships to bring to their interactions with other people, and nurturing a profound sense of responsibility to contribute in community efforts in living sustainably — ensuring the survival of their children and their children’s children into the next century and beyond.

 It is not with out reason that Michael’s strapline is:

 There is not a moment to lose.
-We depend on the up and coming generations to get things right.
+We depend on the up-and-coming generations to get things right.
 We can only do this through giving our children the necessary knowledge, skills and life tools now.

-Subject-entrenchment prevents change.
+Subject entrenchment prevents change.